-Many soft computing models for leaning uncertain concepts, such as Interval Sets, Many-valued Logic, Rough Sets, Fuzzy Sets and Shadowed Sets, have the common property of tripartitioning [28], [46].
-Motivated by this, the methodology of Three-Way Decisions (3WD) is proposed as as an extension of the commonly used binary-decision model through adding a third option [29].
-In general, the approach of Three-Way Decisions divides the universe into the positive, negative and boundary regions which denote the regions of acceptance, rejection and non-commitment for ternary classifications.
+Many soft computing models for leaning uncertain concepts, such as interval sets, many-valued logic, rough sets, fuzzy sets, and shadowed sets, have the common property of tripartitioning [28], [46].
+Motivated by this, the methodology of 3WD is proposed as as an extension of the commonly used binarydecision model through adding a third option [29].
+In general, the approach of 3WD divides the universe into the positive, negative, and boundary regions which denote the regions of acceptance, rejection, and noncommitment for ternary classifications.
 Specifically, for data classification, if the data instances partially satisfy the classification criteria, it is difficult to directly identify them without uncertainty.
-Instead of making a binary decision, we use thresholds on the degrees of satisfiability to make one of three decisions: accept, reject, non-commitment.
+Instead of making a binary decision, we use thresholds on the degrees of satisfiability to make one of three decisions, i.e., accept, reject, or noncommitment.
 The third option may also be referred to as a deferment decision that requires further judgments.

 With the ordered evaluation of acceptance, the three regions of decisions are formally defined through thresholding the evaluation values.
-Suppose $(L, \underline{\prec})$ is a totally ordered set of evaluation values, in which $\underline{\prec}$ is a total order.
+Suppose (L, \preceq) is a totally ordered set of evaluation values, in which \preceq is a total order.
 For two thresholds $\alpha \prec \beta$, suppose the set of the values for acceptance is given by $L^+ = \{t \in L | t \succeq \alpha\}$ and the set for rejection is $L^- = \{b \in L | b \preceq \beta\}$.
-For an evaluation function $v : U \to L$, the Positive, Negative and Boundary regions are defined as
+For an evaluation function $v : U \to L$, the positive, negative, and boundary regions are defined as